 The sleep environment

-Although it may be obvious, the sleep environment is worth mentioning (this is, after all, a home & garden article).
+Although it may be obvious, the sleep environment is worth mentioning.
 The temperature of your bedroom, the noise level and even the quality of your mattress can all affect your ability to sleep well.
-Idzikowski mentions that research has shown that an ideal sleep temperature is around 62ºF; noise machines can create a white noise or ocean sounds which are conducive to sleep; and the average mattress is 75% deteriorated after 10 years of use, and should be replaced at that point.
+Idzikowski mentions that research has shown that an ideal sleep temperature is around 62ºF; noise machines can create a white noise or ocean sounds which are conducive to sleep; and the average mattress is 75 percent deteriorated after 10 years of use, and should be replaced at that point.